pollination/pollination-docs/rhino-plugin/pollination-commands/po_rebuildrooms.md

----
-description: Rebuild selected rooms with following options: 1) merge all coplanar faces; 2) rebuild all room faces; 3) reset all boundary conditions; In this command, it also checks all child objects (apertures and doors)&apos;s normal to be matched with their host surfaces.
----

 # PO_RebuildRooms

 Rebuild selected rooms with following options: 1) merge all coplanar faces; 2) rebuild all room faces; 3) reset all boundary conditions; In this command, it also checks all child objects (apertures and doors)&apos;s normal to be matched with their host surfaces.